catswe/flash-attention-residuals/README.md

+## Flash Attention Residuals
-# 30% speedup over optimized torch.compile implementation of the paper’s two-phase batched inference with online softmax
+30% speedup over optimized torch.compile implementation of the paper’s two-phase batched inference with online softmax

 ## Credits:
 Thanks to Mohamed Osman (https://github.com/spaghettiSystems) and Cartesia for advising on and supporting the development of this kernel.